hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 accessible also from C; conversely, whenever we go back from RPython to C, we restore this value to 0.

-Similarly, we need to the inverse operation whenever you need to cross the border between C and RPython, e.g. by calling a Python callback from C code.
+Similarly, we need to do the inverse operations whenever you need to cross the border between C and RPython, e.g. by calling a Python callback from C code.

 All this complexity is automatically handled by the RPython function